-However, Hust stressed that HR teams must have a quality user experience if they want to be successful in using video.
 “A lot of companies don’t walk the extra mile when it comes to user experience.
 They underestimate that people [might not] have great internet connection… they might have older technology.
 Put yourself into the shoes of your candidates and ask if that’s how [you] want [your] employer brand to be represented.”

 Because video recruiting isn’t something learned in school — at least, not yet — Hust urged companies to walk their candidates through the process.
 Provide them with tips to prepare, offer support via a chatbot, and allow them to check their video before hitting send.

 Hust’s last piece of advice?
 Talk to your IT department about simplifying your tech stack with an integrated video solution to ensure a smooth user experience for online candidate screening.
 “There’s no way around considering the process from end-to-end.
 If you use video as part of a technology lifecycle like Phenom offers, then it’s much less error-prone.”

 The Future of Video

 “Nobody is terrified of videos any longer,” Hust said simply.
 Because of that, he predicted that the future of video recruiting will look something like this:

 - Video will become the #1 communication channel.
 We’re already seeing this in short videos that are incorporated into job ads, videos from employees that are displayed on company websites, and more.

 - CVs will become a thing of the past.
 Video will become much more relevant in how candidates present themselves and how they sell themselves.
 Screening and evaluating candidates is easier with video!

 - Video messaging will become the norm.
 Candidates will submit applications via video and receive video responses from company administrators in return.
 This will personalize the process and show that the company appreciates candidates’ efforts.